TuanNS10/trivia_api/backend/README.md

   "questions": [
     {
       "id": 1,
-      "question": "This is a question",
+      "question": "Here is a question",
-      "answer": "This is an answer",
+      "answer": "Here is an answer",
-      "difficulty": 5,
+      "difficulty": 3,
-      "category": 5
+      "category": 4
     }
   ],
-  "totalQuestions": 100,
+  "totalQuestions": 5,
-  "currentCategory": "Entertainment"
+  "currentCategory": "Art"
 }
 ```